 Her Majesty will attend the Derby at Epsom Downs, alongside members of the royal family.
 Then, a ‘Platinum Party’ will take place at Buckingham Palace.
 The BBC will stage and broadcast a live concert from the palace that will see some of the world’s biggest stars come together to celebrate the most significant moments from the Queen’s 70-year reign.

 Time to get the bunting out!
 People are ‘invited to share friendship, food and fun with neighbours’ as part of the platinum jubilee celebrations.
-‘A Big Lunch’ can be as big or small as you wish and consists of a street party or picnic, tea and cake, or a garden barbecue.
+‘The Big Jubilee Lunch’ can be as big or small as you wish and consists of a street party or picnic, tea and cake, or a garden barbecue.
 Basically, any excuse to get together and have fun.

-Whether you’re a royal fan or just looking forward to a bank holiday, let’s keep our fingers crossed for good weather to enjoy the four day weekend.
+Whether you’re a royal fan or just looking forward to a bank holiday, let’s keep our fingers crossed for good weather to enjoy the four-day weekend.